A Jobs Plan that Rebuilds the Economy For All New Yorkers, and a ‘15 Minute Neighborhoods’ Plan for a Brighter, More Equitable Future

 Provide life sciences job readiness at all levels

-We will align NYC Apprenticeship, CUNY science and health education, and the “Corporate 100,000 Jobs Commitment” to guide NYC students and workers to life sciences jobs across the educational spectrum.
+We will align NYC Apprenticeship, CUNY science and health education, and the “Corporate 100,000 Jobs Commitment” to guide New York City students and workers to life sciences jobs across the educational spectrum.

 One focus will be on developing lab technician apprenticeship programs that can provide a means of upward mobility and a path to PhD programs or other specialized training for any New Yorker, particularly those from disadvantaged communities and backgrounds, through practical lab and research experience.

-Lead the world in climate adaptation & jobs
+Lead the world in climate adaptation and jobs

 New York City was an early leader in affirmatively planning for climate change through PlaNYC, as well as in setting rigorous, ambitious regulatory standards, such as the City’s Climate Mobilization Act.
 It will be up to the Donovan administration to demonstrate that New York City can deliver on these aspirations.
 Doing so would propel the growth of an immense number of local jobs.
 Indeed, the United States Bureau of Labor Statistics reports that employment in this sector is projected to be among the fastest growing in the country.

 As mentioned above, a key effort will be the development of the NYC Climate Corps.
 Additionally, we will work to align our workforce training with the skills required for the Clean Buildings Transformation, in trades including electrical, plumbing, and façade adaptation.
-We will center these efforts on NYCHA rehabilitation by supporting workforce development objectives and a pathway to convert 1,000,000 units to clean power.
+We will center these efforts on New York City Housing Authority (NYCHA) rehabilitation by supporting workforce development objectives and a pathway to convert 1,000,000 units to clean power.

 In keeping with the spirit of public-private partnership necessary to solve the issues facing our city, we will support private sector innovations for “Finance & Install” offerings for small residential building owners seeking to make clean energy investments.